Marketing the Rainbow

 Absolut is a Swedish brand, created in 1879.
 Since March 2008, the company has been owned by the French firm Pernod Ricard, having been sold as a part of the V&S Group, which was owned by the Swedish government.

 Absolut is the third largest brand of alcoholic spirits in the world after Bacardi and Smirnoff, and is marketed in 126 countries.
-The largest export market is the United States, where more than 40% of the imported vodka in the United States is Absolut.
+The largest export market is the United States, where more than 40% of the imported vodka is Absolut.

 In 2002 Forbes Magazine ranked Absolut the world’s number one luxury brand.